n25ji/kanade/README.md

 ![](https://files.catbox.moe/ea0d8p.jpg)

-hi! i'm solis (or starrie) but you can call me kanade too! i use they/it prns and i am a big kanade fan and theorist since 2021. i'm a system, so be cautious. headmates may front without telling you. im Autistic shocker. im librafluid and pronounfluid, and my main interests are kanade & pjsk & vocaseries & touhou. i also focus on uma musume, mwd, but not as much.
+hi! i'm solis (or starrie) but you can call me kanade too! i use they/it prns and i am a big kanade fan and theorist since 2021. i'm a system, so be cautious. headmates may front without telling you.(the co-host in our sys is kanade!) im Autistic shocker. im librafluid and pronounfluid, and my main interests are kanade & pjsk & vocaseries & touhou. i also focus on uma musume, mwd, but not as much.

 ![](https://files.catbox.moe/ea0d8p.jpg)